 For start-ups with a tech-savvy co-founder, it may be a little bit easier since he/she can take on the challenge of project management.

 Smooth operation when the product is live is a win, however, SME and start-up owners should think about the maintenance in the future.
 A complete maintenance package usually includes design management, coding and testing, bug repair, and continuous improvement.
-To help with budget estimation, SMEs and start-ups can look into the product roadmap and pinpoint where the maintenance service is needed and discuss with their offshore team about how they should budget it.
+To help with budget estimation, SMEs and start-ups can look into the product roadmap and pinpoint where the maintenance service is needed, and discuss with their offshore team about how they should budget it.

 Change is inevitable in the global IT landscape and new programming languages arrive every decade or so.
 Therefore, SME and start-up owners should work closely with the offshore team about structural programming and scalable architecture so that their product is stable in the long run.
 They should also leave room in their budget for some level of upgrade in a foreseeable future.

-Offshore software development is a fantastic strategy to cut cost for SMEs and start-ups, however, it also comes with risks.
-A study by Geneca.com revealed a shocking finding that up to 75% IT projects may fail due to various reasons.
+Offshore software development is a fantastic strategy to cut costs for SMEs and start-ups, however, it also comes with risks.
+A study by Geneca.com revealed a shocking finding that up to 75% of IT projects may fail due to various reasons.
 Under that circumstance, SMEs and start-ups may need to find a new vendor and start over partially or completely.
 Certainly, this scenario is the most unwanted but they need to be realistic and think about what the cost of transition will be.

 To prevent this from happening, thorough research about potential partners is extremely important.
 SMEs and start-ups should also be careful about offers from vendors that come with a surprisingly low budget and impressive skill set.
 Remember that “if it sounds too good to be true, it probably is.”

-Defining the budget for software development is a complicated process that requires lots of researching efforts from SME and start-up owners.
+Defining the budget for software development is a complicated process that requires lots of researching efforts from SMEs and start-up owners.
 Therefore, transparency is key when it comes to working with any offshore partner.

 Andrew Kurilo, What is the Cost of Software Development?, business.com, 2020.